matwoess/java-profiler/README.md

 All output is stored in the hidden `.profiler` subdirectory of the current working directory.

-For being able to use local project resources and relative paths (as arguments or inside the program) the tool never changes its directory and makes use of classpath arguments instead.
+For being able to use local project resources and relative paths (as arguments or inside the program) the tool never changes its directory during execution and makes use of classpath arguments instead.
-It is therefore recommended to run the command line tool in the projects root directory.
+It is therefore recommended to run the command line tool in the project's root directory.

 If the Main file references other source files the `-d`/`--sources-directory` parameter is **required**!